 During induction, you should make clear to all students that they are expected to comply with University attendance requirements.

-Resident Tutors, Personal Tutors and Supervisors should play an active role in monitoring the attendance and wellbeing of students allocated to their care.
+Personal Tutors and Supervisors should play an active role in monitoring the attendance and wellbeing of students allocated to their care.

-Report any concerns to your line manager and/or Student Services without delay.
+Report any concerns to your line manager and/or Student Support without delay.
 Academic departments and the Accommodation Office should also liaise directly with each other at an early stage about any concerns they may have.

 Step 1: Investigate the absence

 Any unplanned absence that is concerning or longer than two weeks should be immediately investigated within the student's academic department and their university or private accommodation.
 Avoid causing undue alarm.